lotusnprod/lotus-manuscript/manuscript.md

 ### User Interaction with LOTUS Data

 The possibilities to interact with the LOTUS data are numerous.
-The following gives examples on how to retrieve, add, and edit LOTUS data.
+The following gives examples of how to retrieve, add, and edit LOTUS data.

 #### Data Retrieval

 LOTUS data can be queried and retrieved either directly in Wikidata or on LNPN, both of which have distinct advantages.
-While Wikidata offers modularity at the cost of potentially complex access to the data, LNPN has a Graphical User Interface with capabilities of drawing chemical structure, simplified structural or biological filtering, and advanced chemical descriptors, albeit with a more rigid structure.
+While Wikidata offers modularity at the cost of potentially complex access to the data, LNPN has a graphical user interface with capabilities of drawing chemical structure, simplified structural or biological filtering, and advanced chemical descriptors, albeit with a more rigid structure.
-For bulk download, a frozen version of LOTUS data (timestamp of 2021-05-05) is also available at [https://osf.io/c8hgb/](https://osf.io/c8hgb/).
+For bulk download, a frozen version of LOTUS data (timestamp of 2021-05-23) is also available at [https://osf.io/eydjs/](https://osf.io/eydjs/).
 More refined approaches to the direct interrogation of the up-to-date LOTUS data both in Wikidata and LNPN are detailed in the following.

 ##### Wikidata